• Skip to main content

 2

-We embrace Traditional Ecological Knowledge (TEK) alongside western science.
-Rather than seeking to validate TEK with western science, we value TEK in its own right.
-This practice, known as Two-Eyed Seeing, is central to how we operate at The Land Between.
-Similarly, the charity values the practical knowledge that is informed by interaction with nature and wildlife gathered through time spent outdoors.
+Traditional Ecological Knowledge (TEK) as well alongside western science is the foundation of our work.
+This practice, known as Two-Eyed Seeing.
+Similarly, the charity values the local and practical knowledge that is informed by interaction with nature and communities.

 Gold Minimalist Candle Square Label Sticker (2)

-We believe that multiple perspectives, experiences, and from various sectors and disciplines is important.
-Often local knowledge and experience is left out of the dialogue and decisions.
-This includes knowledge of nature, community history, and even economies.
-Therefore, we strive to listen and embrace these perspectives to find balanced and also effective solutions.
+Too often local knowledge and experience is left out of the dialogue and decisions.
+Multiple perspectives, experiences, and from various sectors and disciplines is important for balanced and robust solutions.
+Therefore, we embrace these perspectives to find balanced and also effective solutions.

 Watch our documentary